prysmaticlabs/documentation/docs/prysm-usage/grafana-dashboard.md

 ##### **Local network**
 If you don’t run your validator and your node on the same machine but on the same network, you will need to replace `localhost` by the **private** IP of the machine that run the process in the **prometheus.yml** file.

-For the job `beacon node` you will need to replace `localhost` by the **private** IP of the machine where the `beacon node` is running.
+If `beacon node` is running on a separate machine, you will need to replace `localhost` by the **private** IP of the machine where the `beacon node` is running.
 Same goes for validator.

-To determine your  **private**  IP address, or run the appropriate command for your OS:
+To determine your  **private**  IP address run the appropriate command for your OS:

 ###### **GNU/Linux:**